FortiMatt/FortiOS-Troubleshooting/README.md

 ## Current Alias'

-1. High Availablity
+- High Availablity
   - Debug
   - Info
-2. OSPF
+- OSPF
   - Debug
   - Info
-3. Web Filtering
+- Web Filtering
   - Debug
   - Info
-4. GUI
+- GUI
   - Debug

 ## Delete Alias'

+- Delete Debug Alias

 In the event, you would like to delete the alias' off of your FortiOS device I have included a Delete Alias command/page as well.